PaulSquires/TradeTracker/README.md

 ### Categories
 Documentation work in progress...

+When you enter or modify a Trade, you can specify that the Trade belongs to a Category.
+A Category is simply a logical grouping that you have designated for the Trade.
+For example, you may wish to group all 90 DTE Strangles together.
+When the list of Active Trades are shown, they will be displayed in order using your list of Categories.

 ### Creating a New Trade
 Documentation work in progress...

+When entering the ticker symbol, ensure that any Futures symbol is preceeded by a forward slash.
+For example, Futures oil would be */CL*.
+This is necessary within IB-Tracker even though IBKR itself does not use a forward slash precceding Futures ticker symbols.
+For Futures, you will also have to enter the ending date for the contract.
+This ensures that IB-Tracker can correctly query TWS in order to get real time price data.

 ### Adding to an Existing Trade
 Documentation work in progress...

 ### Closing or Expiring Legs of a Trade
 Documentation work in progress...

+Click (while holding down the CTRL key) on each Leg you wish to Close or Expire.
+With the Legs selected, right click on one of those legs to display a popup menu.
+Select the Close or Expire action from that menu.

 ### Rolling Legs of a Trade
 Documentation work in progress...